“You can have data without information, but you cannot have information without data.” — Daniel Keys Moran

 A seasoned architect and technologist at heart that loves innovation and playing with cloud computing, data center virtualization, operating systems, and information security.

 Watch out!
 Trapping comfort won't let you flit to your next goal!
-Experiences of a Tech Junkie and his craving for new things.
+Experiences of a Tech Junkie, self taught artist and his craving for new experiences.
 Opinions are personal.
 Content published is not read or approved in advance by any company and may not reflect the views and opinions of my employer or any of its divisions, subsidiaries, or business partners.